 So, for instance, what about revelation?
 And by the way, what they said, well what we can arrive at is true, is true everywhere for everyone not just us Muslims.
-It’s true for the non-Muslims.
+It is true for the non-Muslims.
 If we can know right and wrong, that in according to our nature as beings, that applies to all humans.
-And therefore, by the way, they also said all knowledge of such things and of nature and science is admissible within Islam because if it’s true, it doesn’t matter from whom the truth comes so long as it is something that is true and with our minds we can ascertain this truth.
+And therefore, by the way, they also said all knowledge of such things and of nature and science is admissible within Islam because if it is true, it does not matter from whom the truth comes so long as it is something that is true, and with our minds we can ascertain this truth.

 So the rational order in creation, the reason possessed by human beings and the fact that it comes from a god who himself is reason, who himself as is said in Christian revelation is logos, which is the Greek word for reason or Word, or in Genesis, God spoke his word and his word constituted reality.
 So reality is permeated by reason, by this rational order.

-Now, how do we know god has spoken?
-Well, the first thing you have to figure out is whether there is a god and the Mu’tazilite theologians said the first duty of man is not to submit, it’s to reason, to inquire, to ask, and it’s only when you have established sufficient reasons to say yes, there is a god.
+Now, how do we know God has spoken?
+Well, the first thing you have to figure out is whether there is a god and the Mu’tazilite theologians said the first duty of man is not to submit, it is to reason, to inquire, to ask, and it is only when you have established sufficient reasons to say yes, there is a god.
 Then the question arises, has he spoken?
 Well, there are various claims to revelation.
-Has god, for instance, spoken, Allah, spoken in the Qur’an?
+Has God, for instance, spoken, Allah, spoken in the Qur’an?

 Okay, so then, I would ask a question.
 The violence that you see – just the other day in Green Village, there was an explosion.
-They don’t believe what you’re talking about.
+They do not believe what you are talking about.

-Jack, you’re jumping ahead a couple paragraphs.
-Wait.
-I’m still back in the early 9th century.
-Don’t worry, you’re next.
+Jack, you are jumping ahead a couple paragraphs.
+Wait, I am still back in the early 9th century.
+Do not worry, you are next.
 Thank you.
 Now, what the heck was I saying?

 So what about revelation?
-And they say well, there are things in the Qur’an here if you take them literally can’t be true.
-It says god sits on a throne, that he has hands and feet, and we know from our reason that god is pure spirit, so he can’t have hands or feet, he can’t be sitting on a throne.
+And they say well, there are things in the Qur’an here if you take them literally cannot be true.
+It says God sits on a throne, that he has hands and feet, and we know from our reason that God is pure spirit, so he cannot have hands or feet, he cannot be sitting on a throne.
 Therefore, we are not meant to take this literally but to understand it metaphorically or analogically.

 So what the Mu’tazilites would say is take those things which are not in accord with reason and bring them into accord with reason and therefore that is how you are to understand this.
 The Mu’tazilites were sponsored by Caliph Al Ma’mun in the 9th century, who was without doubt the greatest proponent and supporter of Greek thought perhaps in the history of Islam.
 And Al Ma’mun said that Aristotle came to him in a dream and he asked Aristotle, “What is the good?”
 And Aristotle answered him, “It is what is rationally good.”
 And Al Ma’mun embraced this answer, supported the Mu’tazilites, opened the Bayt al-Hikma, the great translation center in Baghdad, which was translating works of Greek philosophy, etc. into Arabic.
 And also, he sponsored Al-Kindi, who was the first Arab, Muslim philosopher.

 What happened next?
-Well, the second school of Muslim philosophy arose called the Ash’arites after al-Ash’ari who had himself been a Mu’tazilite but then adjured it and point by point, he denied everything that the Mu’tazilites had asserted.
-The Mu’tazilites, by the way, were known as the people of god’s justice and reason because they said god is just, he won’t do anything unreasonable, he won’t reward those who disobey them, he he will punish those who disobey him, he won’t reward them, and he will reward those who do obey him.
-This is god’s justice and since he’s reasonable, he is reason, he will behave justly and reasonably, so we know what justice is.
+Well, the second school of Muslim philosophy arose called the Ash’arites after al-Ash’ari, who had himself been a Mu’tazilite, but then adjured it, and point by point, he denied everything that the Mu’tazilites had asserted.
+The Mu’tazilites, by the way, were known as the people of God’s justice and reason because they said God is just, He will not do anything unreasonable, He will not reward those who disobey them, He will punish those who disobey him, He will not reward them, and He will reward those who do obey Him.
+This is God’s justice, and since He is reasonable, He is reason, He will behave justly and reasonably, so we know what justice is.

-The Ash’arites said no, no god is pure will and power.
-He’s not bound by anything.
-Famously, Ibn Hazm in Spain about the eleventh century, he wasn’t a Mu’tazilite, but he thought the same general things, that god is not bound even by his own word.
+The Ash’arites said no, no, God is pure will and power.
+He is not bound by anything.
+Famously, Ibn Hazm in Spain about the eleventh century – he was not a Mu’tazilite, but he thought the same general things, that God is not bound even by his own word.

 Now, quite significantly, the Ash’arites also held that man cannot know the difference between good and evil.
 Why is this?
-His reason is corrupted through his self-interest, okay, that’s an easy one.
+His reason is corrupted through his self-interest, okay, that is an easy one.
 The more profound reason is a metaphysical one.
-He can’t come to know the difference between good and evil because there’s nothing to be known.
+He cannot come to know the difference between good and evil because there is nothing to be known.

-In this very sense, the Mu’tazilites would say you can know the difference between good and evil because of the nature of things and human nature, the things for which they’re intended.
+In this very sense, the Mu’tazilites would say you can know the difference between good and evil because of the nature of things and human nature, the things for which they are intended.
 Through your reason you can say this thievery is wrong, that murder is wrong.

-They had this atomistic metaphysics that there are these sort of particles, atoms, of time and space none of which have any relationship with each other, that Allah agglomerates at any given moment to create this glass, but it’s only a glass for the instant in which his will makes it one.
-And if you say it’s going to be a glass in the next instance because it has the nature of a glass, shirk.
+They had this atomistic metaphysics, that there are these sorts of particles, atoms, of time and space, none of which have any relationship with each other, that Allah agglomerates at any given moment to create this glass, but it is only a glass for the instant in which His will makes it one.
+And if you say it is going to be a glass in the next instance because it has the nature of a glass, shirk.

-That’s blasphemy because you are saying that god is not, in their minds, omnipotent.
-It is only he who wills things to be what they are and in the next instance, he may change his mind and say it’s not a glass, it’s a giraffe.
+That is blasphemy because you are saying that God is not, in their minds, omnipotent.
+It is only he who wills things to be what they are and in the next instance, he may change his mind and say it is not a glass, it is a giraffe.
 Reality is no longer apprehensible in this rationale way of discerning what things are their natures and therefore, coming to know what they are.
 You can only know these things through revelation.

 Robert R. Reilly:

 Who names the animals in the Qur’an?
 Allah.
-So it’s Allah who names the animals, man hasn’t the capability of saying what those animals are.
-It’s Allah who does it.
+So it is Allah who names the animals, man has not the capability of saying what those animals are.
+It is Allah who does it.
 And after this scene, the angels are complaining to Allah, saying, why have you made this man, this clump of dirt, who is going to cause such mischief?
-And Allah says, “Oh yeah?
-Well, let’s see how much you know.
-You tell me the names of the animals.”
-And the angels answer, “Oh, Allah, you who know all know that we don’t know what the names of the animals are.
-We only know what you tell us.”
+And Allah says, oh yeah?
+Well, let us see how much you know.
+You tell me the names of the animals.
+And the angels answer, oh, Allah, you who know all know that we do not know what the names of the animals are.
+We only know what you tell us.

-So even these angels, these creatures of pure intelligence, haven’t the capability to apprehend with their intelligence what things are.
-That’s what naming is.
-It’s the apprehension of what something is.
-So even at the spiritual level of angels, they haven’t that capacity, and so you see at least this little hint of something like this in the Ash’arite view of things.
+So even these angels, these creatures of pure intelligence, do not have the capability to apprehend with their intelligence what things are.
+That is what naming is.
+It is the apprehension of what something is.
+So even at the spiritual level of angels, they do not have that capacity, and so you see at least this little hint of something like this in the Ash’arite view of things.